Snellius-class hydrographic survey vessel (1950): Service history

 Between 1952 and 1962 the vessels of the Snellius class mostly performed surveys in Dutch New Guinea.
 However, during the heightened tensions in 1962 they were also used as patrol ships in Dutch New Guinea.
 At the end of 1962 Snellius and Luymes left Dutch New Guinea.

 Between 1965 and 1969 the survey vessels were active in Suriname and mapped the whole Surinamese continental plate and all the estuaries.

-Between 1970 and 1973 Snellius and Luymes alternately participated in a international oceanographic survey that was conducted in the Caribbean Sea, the Gulf of Mexico and the waters between the northern part of South America and the estuary of the Amazon River.
+Between 1970 and 1973 Snellius and Luymes alternately participated in an international oceanographic survey that was conducted in the Caribbean Sea, the Gulf of Mexico and the waters between the northern part of South America and the estuary of the Amazon River.

 In the 1970s both ships were deemed obsolete and in need of replacement.
 As a result Luymes was decommissioned in 1973, while Snellius was decommissioned in 1977 after having served as lodging ship between 1973 and 1976.